PELE Musculoskeletal Leg Control

 Key Results

-• Closed-loop task-space tracking of four predefined foot trajectories (ellipse, rectangle, infinity, star) for 20 s tests
+• Closed-loop leg-tip tracking of four predefined trajectories (ellipse, rectangle, infinity, star)

 • Published in Nature Communications (2024)